abrarzargai/oscp-cheatsheet/PRIVESC/Windows/Token_Impersonation.md

     - Created during **non-interactive logins**
     - Example: When you map a network drive or run a logon script

+The following are the privileges that are required for a successful impersonation attack

+- **SeAssignPrimaryToken:** This allows a user to impersonate token
+- **SeCreateToken:** This allows a user to create an arbitrary token with administrative privileges
+- **SeImpersonatePrivilege:**  This allows a user to create a process under the security context of another user typically with administrative privilaeges

+`token presist until a reboot.
+When a user logs off, their delegate token is reported as an impersonate token but will still hold all of the rights of a delegate token`

 ## **Step-by-Step Exploitation**

 ### **1. Get a Meterpreter Shell**